 The latest edition to the G-Form Pro-X Mountain Bike Knee Guards line is out.
-Pro-X knee guards have been known for their thin, sleek, and highly comfortable designs since they were first introduced to the market seven years ago.
+Pro-X knee guards have been known for their thin, sleek, and highly comfortable designs since they were first introduced to the market seven years ago with the support of Leg Pillows.
 It’s not surprising then that G-Form has already earned quite a following among bikers as they continue to improve their Pro-X line.

 G-Form MTB knee pads are the latest update on this much sought-after line of biking and riding gear.
 G-Form PRO-X3 Mountain Bike Knee Guards were developed using breakthrough Reactive Protection Technology (RPT).
 With a weight of just roughly 170 grams, these pads come in XS-XXL sizes.
 They’re being released in charcoal, yellow, and black-yellow colorways.